← Back

 Triggers and AI parallels

 Diary and clinical studies identify specific triggers.
 Novel environments with partial feature overlap activate familiarity without full context match: similar spatial layouts, familiar lighting patterns, or recurring sensory cues.
 Fatigue, stress, and hyperexcitability degrade temporal synchronization between pathways.
-The mechanism resembles a cache hit on stale data: the tag matches, but retrieved content doesn't align with current context in the slower, higher-capacity system.
+The mechanism is straightforward: a cache hit on stale data, where the tag matches but the retrieved content doesn't align with what the slower, higher-capacity system knows.

 The failure mode is confident familiarity without a check.
 In machines this looks like an embedding match that feels right while the ground truth has drifted underneath it.

-The interactive below sketches the dual-process idea.
-The X-axis is familiarity (parahippocampal signal), the Y-axis is recollection (hippocampal evidence).
+The X-axis is familiarity (parahippocampal signal).
+The Y-axis is recollection (hippocampal evidence).
 Monitoring expands and contracts the alert band, showing when a familiarity spike becomes a conscious conflict.
 Adjust the sliders to watch points migrate between zones and see where current systems often land: high familiarity confidence with weak internal correction.

 Conflict detection